 Creating an External Phone Number:

-- Navigate to the "Resources" page in the admin portal and click "Create New Resource"
+- In the Admin Portal, click on "Resources" (on the sidebar) and click "Create New Resource"

-- Enter the telephone number to route to starting with 1, then area code, and number
+- Enter the Telephone Number starting with 1, then area code and number

 - Choose the billing method for this external phone number.
 This choice comes down to the question, do you want to be billed for calls to this external phone number, or do you want the caller to be billed?
 The answer to this question determines whether or not you want to bill the authenticated caller, or bill a user in your account.